ziggr/ESO-HomeStationMarker/README.md

 Forget all station locations for current house, or all houses if `/hsm forgetlocs all`.
 Use `/hsm forgetlocs` in a house after moving any crafting stations.
 Deletes all markers in current house (or all houses if `/hsm forgetlocs all`) as a necessary side effect.

+### `/hsm scanlocs`

+Teach HomeStationMarker the location of every crafting station in this house.

+Requires "Decorator" access, which you automatically have in your own houses, and rarely ever have in anybody else's house.

 # Not Supported

-I might add these later:
+Partial support already exists for additional stations:
 - Transmute station
 - Mundus stones
 - Assistants: Banker, Merchant, Fence
-- `/hsm scanlocs` to scan house furniture for all station locations.
-Requires decorator permission, so would only work in your own housing unless you're a highly trusted guest.

 ### I have no desire to add these ever: